 I've written the recipe to use active dry yeast, but feel free to use instant if that's what you have on hand.
 If using active dry yeast, first bloom the yeast in lukewarm milk to activate it.
 Let it sit for 5 minutes, then add the milk-and-yeast mixture to the flour with the rest of the ingredients.
 If using instant yeast, just add it to the flour mixture directly—no blooming required!

 A tandoor is a cylindrical Indian clay oven widely used across Southeast and Central Asia.
 Wood or charcoal is placed at the bottom of the tandoor, which heats up all the sides of the cylinder.
-The unique shape allows the food to be cooked from all the sides at the same time, giving it a unique char and a delicious earthy flavor.
+This configuration allows the food to be cooked from all the sides at the same time, giving it a distinctive char and a delicious earthy flavor.

 To cook naan, the flattened raw dough is brushed with water on one side and then stuck to the side of a tandoor oven.
-Once completely cooked, naan falls off the wall which is then picked with a tong and then served hot.
+Once completely cooked, naan falls off the wall which is then picked out with tongs and served hot.

 In my recipe here, I used a skillet or a cooking pan with a lid to cook the naan.
 I personally use a cast iron skillet and a lid to cover the skillet when the naan is cooking.